 Pokémon Go isn’t just a game.
 For a select few, it’s the realization of a dream.
 Since its inception, fans have craved a Pokémon MMO (massively-multiplayer online) game that allows players to compete with one another like real Pokémon trainers.

-Pokémon fans are definitely such a community.
-The following are the absolute best fan-made MMO Pokémon games available online.
-They integrate all the familiar aspects of the Pokémon games in an accessible, multiplayer fashion — for free!
+While Pokémon Go is still wildly popular, some fans have made their own renditions of the game.
+The following are the best fan-made Pokémon MMOs available online.
+They integrate all of the familiar aspects of the Pokémon games for free!

-Disclaimer: The following games, while the products of monumental effort, are not official and are liable to shut down at Nintendo’s discretion.
+Disclaimer: The following games, while the products of monumental effort, are not official and are therefore liable to shut down at Nintendo’s discretion.

 1. Pokémon Revolution Online

-When it comes to fan-made games, Pokémon Revolution Online is at the top of the heap.
+When it comes to fan-made Pokémon MMORPG games, Pokémon Revolution Online is at the top of the heap.
 From the sprite detail to the soundtrack, everything about this game is tailored to feel like an actual Pokémon game.
 The game also incorporates excellent ambient graphics which change with the time and weather.

 Another top contender for best fan-made Pokémon MMO out there, the aptly named PokeMMO brings the Pokémon franchise into the modern era.